neo-project/docs/docs/en-us/reference/rpc/latest-version/api/sendrawtransaction.md

 ```
 ### Parameter Description

-* hex: A hexadecimal string that has been serialized after transaction signed in the program.
+* hex: A hexadecimal string that has been serialized after the transaction signed in the program.

 ## Example